Family Purge Documentation

 Single installer for every Revit version

-One installer - AUTOM8LABS_FamilyPurge_v1.0.0.exe - covers Revit 2022, 2023, 2024, 2025, 2026, and 2027 in a single pass.
-The wizard detects every Revit version installed on the machine and drops the matching binaries into each version folder.
+One installer covers Revit 2022, 2023, 2024, 2025, 2026, and 2027 in a single pass.
+The wizard detects every Revit version installed on the machine and deploys the matching binaries automatically.
 No per-version downloads, no manual targeting.
+The installer is signed by AUTOM8LABS LTD via Azure Trusted Signing and registers an entry in Add / Remove Programs.

 Accessing the tool